 Home, Cardiff

-Where: 1 Royal Buildings, Cardiff, CF64 3EB
+Where: 1 Royal Buildings, CF64 3EB

 Book now: Home

-Are there any Michelin starred restaurants in Wales?
+Are there any Michelin-starred restaurants in Wales?

-1. Walnut Tree, Abergavenny (one Michelin star)
+- Walnut Tree, Abergavenny (one Michelin star)

-2. Ynyshir, Powys (two Michelin stars)
+- Ynyshir, Powys (two Michelin stars)

-3. Sosban & The Old Butchers, Anglesey (one Michelin star)
+- Sosban & The Old Butchers, Anglesey (one Michelin star)

-4. Beach House, Swansea (one Michelin star)
+- Beach House, Swansea (one Michelin star)

-5. The Whitebrook, Monmouth (one Michelin star)
+- The Whitebrook, Monmouth (one Michelin star)

-There are also two restaurants in Wales with a green Michelin star, which recognises restaurants who are leading in the industry for their sustainable practices.
-The first is Pale Hall Hotel in North Wales, which uses a hydro system to power the entire hotel with carbon-neutral energy.
+There are also four restaurants in Wales with a green Michelin star, which recognises restaurants who are leading in the industry for their sustainable practices.
+The first is Henry Robertson at Pale Hall Hotel in North Wales, which uses a hydro system to power the entire hotel with carbon-neutral energy.
 Its fine dining restaurant, meanwhile, only sources from suppliers that are sustainable, seasonal and local.
+The second is Chapters in Hay-on-Wye.
+This fantastic restaurant works with local suppliers only, is filled with reclaimed furniture, only offers a set menu to reduce waste, and boasts a kitchen garden to help the team keep food miles to a minimum.

-Restaurants in Cardiff with a Michelin plate
+Restaurants in Cardiff with a Bib Gourmand

 The Sorting Room